yujiitadoriyadav/Delta-demo/README.md

 # Delta-demo
-This is a demo for Git and Github class
+This is a demo for Git and Github class . hello world!